Stuttering Is Verbal Diversity™

 None of this means that we are “giving up” on helping students speak more easily.
 For many students, learning communication strategies is an important part of therapy.
 Still, we must ensure that handling stuttering does not come at the cost of self-esteem and self-acceptance as people who stutter.
 Of course, there is much more to say about this.
 For now, always remember that it is okay to stutter!

-on the importance of viewing stuttering as an example of Verbal Diversity.
+on the importance of viewing stuttering as Verbal Diversity.